 On this day, perhaps more than any other, your opinion matters!
 If you have something different in mind than the options presented, don’t be afraid to speak up and communicate those feelings.
-The same goes for being open, honest and patient with your partner – include them in the decision-making process, and be open-minded to ideas from relatives and friends as well.
+The same goes for being open, honest, and patient with your partner – include them in the decision-making process, and be open-minded to ideas from relatives and friends as well.
 Remain on the same page throughout the process and you’re likely to avoid any disputes or surprises later on.

 #11 Focus on You

 While other’s opinions can hold weight to your decisions, remember that this day is all about your happiness.
 Do what makes sense for the two of you, and forget the rest.
-Everyone has their own opinions and preferences, and trying to appease all of them will only make you crazy.
+Everyone has their own opinions and preferences and trying to appease all of them will only make you crazy.
 Focus on the things that bring you joy, and remember that this is supposed to be fun!

 #12 Keep Gift Registry in a Reasonable Price Range

 Keep in mind that the people coming to Maui for your wedding are already likely doing a lot to get there – flight tickets, accommodation, time off of work, etc. And even for those who can’t make it, it’s better to ask for things that will go a long way towards making your life happier and healthier in the long run.
-Steer clear of the crystal vase and opt for a donation to a nice dinner during the honeymoon!
+Steer clear of the crystal vase and opt for a donation to a nice dinner during your Maui honeymoon!

 #13 Consider Maui Etiquette

 Public beaches are one of the most popular places to hold your Maui wedding ceremony.
-However, this means that weddings are held on a first come, first serve basis.
+However, this means that weddings are held on a first-come, first-serve basis.
 And while Maui has 81 beaches to choose from, the most popular and convenient ones are often just that – popular.
 Plan accordingly, and remember to clean up any trash created during the ceremony, as well as show respect for local marine life and any surrounding artifacts or landmarks.

 #14 Check the Tide Tables